 Fortunately, with the advanced technology in X-ray, MRI, CT and Ultrasound, preventive health assessments can be very accurate and detect various diseases at their earliest stages when they can be prevented from progressing or managed with treatment.

 Finding the best health check can be a daunting task.
-Everyone is different, and when it comes to health many variables should be considered.
+Everyone is different, and many variables should be considered when it comes to health.
 Here is a short guide about what you should consider if you happen to be looking for a full-body health assessment.

 Preventive health assessments come in various packages.
 Some are simple and include standard physicals that usually consist of blood and blood pressure tests, followed by a lifestyle questionnaire, and then exercise and breathing tests to check your heart and lung health (NHS, 2019).